You’ve bought your first acoustic or electronic drum kit. What’s next?

 Drums and percussion have their own clef, which looks like a vertical rectangle at the start of the piece.

 We touched on rests earlier.
-Rests are there to indicate when not to play.
+Rests are in drum music sheet to indicate when not to play.
 Like notes, you can have rests of different note values.
 Below are some rests and an explanation of their note value:

 Whole note rest (duration of 4 quarter notes):